 FRIENDSHIP THRU THE YEARS

 Joey Vera: Maybe because we’ve known each other for so long.
-John, myself and Gonzo, we are all the same age and we went to the same grade school.
+John, myself, and Gonzo, we are all the same age, and we went to the same grade school.
 So we’ve known each other since we were nine years old and we grew up in the same neighborhood.
 So we were always friends and as soon as we entered the seventh grade, which is 11, 12 years old maybe.
 We’ve been best friends since 12 years old, this whole time.
 So I think that that has a lot to do with it.
-Just known each other that that long.
+We have just known each other that that long.

 Even best friends will have crises along the way, but you have successfully coped with the difficulties as people and as a band.

 Joey Vera: Everybody does have problems, yeah.
 Even us being best friends, it’s actually sometimes harder for us because a lot of the times we’re like brothers.
 When you have a brother or a sister, you fight.
-You can really hurt that person, because everything is very personal and you know them so well.
+You can really hurt that person because everything is very personal and you know them so well.
 If you say the slightest wrong thing, it cuts deep.
 So it’s the same thing with us.
-So it can be hard for us, but we’ve always tried to… We felt like it’s always been important for us to keep same band members in the band, by whatever cost almost.
-It’s very easy to just say; will just get rid of everybody and keep the name and one left in the band.
-Sometimes it’s unavoidable to do that, I understand that with some bands.
-But for us it’s kind of very important that we keep as much as possible keep the same original lineup.
-We’ve been through a lot of downs together and that of course brings you together when you’re a group.
-It’s we’re a team, everybody is got to be the team player and I think we all appreciate that.
+So it can be hard for us, but we’ve always tried to… We felt like it’s always been important for us to keep the same band members in the band, by whatever cost almost.
+It’s very easy just to say; will just get rid of everybody and keep the name and one left in the band.
+Sometimes it’s unavoidable to do that, and I understand that with some bands.
+But for us, it’s kind of very important that we keep as much as possible keep the same original lineup.
+We’ve been through a lot of downs together, and that, of course, brings you together when you’re a group.
+It’s we’re a team, everybody is got to be the team player, and I think we all appreciate that.